Printer Friendly Version

 ONE of the following:

-The individual has had an inadequate response (i.e., failure to achieve and maintain a platelet count ≥30,000/µL (30 x109/L) for 3-6 months following completion of treatment) to all of the following therapies, with or without a splenectomy:
+The individual has had an inadequate response (defined as platelet count <30 x109/L or platelet count >30 x109/L but with bleeding symptoms) to ALL of the following therapies, with or without a splenectomy:

-The individual has a documented intolerance, FDA-labeled contraindication, or hypersensitivity to ALL of the above treatments;
+The individual has a documented intolerance, FDA-labeled contraindication, or hypersensitivity to corticosteroid, IVIG, and rituximab therapies; AND

-The prescriber is a specialist or has consulted with a specialist in an area of the individual's diagnosis (i.e., a hematologist);
+The prescriber is or has consulted with a specialist in an area of the individual's diagnosis (i.e., a hematologist);

-The individual has a diagnosis of hepatitis C associated thrombocytopenia and ALL of the following:
+The individual has a diagnosis of thrombocytopenia associated with chronic hepatitis C and ALL of the following:

 ONE of the following:

-The individual’s platelet count is <75 x109/L AND the intent is to increase platelet counts sufficiently to initiate interferon therapy;
+The individual’s baseline (prior to therapy with the requested agent) platelet count is <75 x109/L AND the intent is to increase platelet counts sufficiently to initiate interferon therapy; OR

-The prescriber is a specialist or has consulted with a specialist in an area of the individual's diagnosis (i.e., a gastroenterologist, a hepatologist, or infectious disease specialist);
+The prescriber is or has consulted with a specialist in an area of the individual's diagnosis (i.e., a gastroenterologist, a hepatologist, or infectious disease specialist); OR

 The individual has a diagnosis of severe aplastic anemia and ALL of the following:

-At least TWO of the following blood criteria:
+The individual has at least TWO of the following baseline (prior to therapy with the requested agent) blood criteria:

-Moderate hypocellularity, 25-50% with hematopoietic cells representing less than 30% of residual cells;
+Moderate hypocellularity (i.e., 25-50%) with hematopoietic cells representing less than 30% of residual cells;

-The individual has an FDA labeled contraindication, intolerance, or hypersensitivity to both ATG and cyclosporine;
+The individual has had an inadequate response, intolerance, or FDA-labeled contraindication to both ATG and cyclosporine; AND

-The prescriber is a specialist or has consulted with a specialist in an area of the individual's diagnosis (i.e., a hematologist);
+The prescriber is or has consulted with a specialist in an area of the individual's diagnosis (i.e., hematologist);

 The prescribed dosage is within the program quantity limits based on FDA approved labeled dosage.